5 Reasons Why the Importance of ECE Is Impossible to Ignore

+Why is early childhood education so important?
 Take a look at what we found in support of a thriving future for our country’s young minds!

-2. The word gap
+2. Closing the word gap

-Formally referred to as “The Early Catastrophe: The 30 Million Word Gap by Age 3,” this 1995 research study confirmed what many ECE advocates have been preaching for decades: Much of the most critical brain development in children takes place before they even reach kindergarten.
+Formally referred to as “The Early Catastrophe: The 30 Million Word Gap by Age 3,” this 1995 research study confirmed what many ECE advocates have been preaching for decades: Much of the most critical brain development in children takes place before they even reach kindergarten.6

 3. The U.S. trails other countries in ECE